arnebech/build-log/2024-01-hunter-bay-fan-remote-wall-clip/readme.md

 # Hunter Bay Fan Remote Wall Clip
 Jan 2024

 The old remote wall holder/clip broke (kids!).
-Measured the old one an re-created a similar design and printed it.
+Measured the old one and re-created a similar design and printed it.

 ![IMG_1266](https://github.com/arnebech/build-log/assets/303023/6a5c169c-a4a6-4d39-ab91-8336337f48b2)